The military in education & youth activities

 • the need for balance in teaching controversial issues

-• the lack of balance with other providers
+• the lack of balance with other career providers coming into schools

 • the lack of parental consultation and policy scrutiny

-• concerns around targeting disadvantage and prioritising over other youth activities and peace education
+• concerns around targeting disadvantaged areas and prioritising over other youth activities

 See our briefing on Military involvement in education and youth activities in the UK.